WIIN – Frequently Asked Questions

 Can grant funds be used to fix the fixtures or piping if lead contamination above the action level of 15 ppb is found?

 No. Grant funds can only be used for testing and identification of problems.
-There are local and national resources that may be able to help fund remediation projects.
+DOE and DOH are pursuing funding opportunities for fixture replacement and plumbing repairs as needed.
+There are also local and national resources that may be able to help fund remediation projects.
 For more information, check out:

 - EPA’s Potential Funding Sources for Reducing Lead in Drinking Water in Schools and Child Care Facilities https://www.epa.gov/sites/production/files/2019-10/documents/3ts_funding_document_2019_508_v2.pdf